MichaelMilstead/hydra-template/README.md

 To deploy your app to Vercel, click the button below:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fnext.js%2Ftree%2Fcanary%2Fexamples%2Fhello-world&env=OPENAI_API_KEY)

-Make sure to set up your environment variables, including the `OPENAI_API_KEY`, in your Vercel project settings.

 ## Have a question?
 Join the discord to chat with other users and the developers.